itsjustmath/code-guide/README.md

   * Use white space to improve [legibility](#single-declarations)
   * Avoid [`#ids`](#avoid-ids), [`!important`](#avoid-important), [child selectors](#avoid-child-selector), and [magic numbers](#avoid-magic-numbers);
 * **Workflows**
-  * We use [table of comments](https://github.com/kizza/Table-of-comments) (ST3) for quickly jumping around our stylesheets
   * Our [stylesheet directory structure](#architecture) is based on [SMACSS](https://smacss.com/book/categorizing)

 ---